nditcommunity/ndit-code-of-conduct/README.md

 - Interactions on other online platforms not administered by ND in Tech representatives.
 - In-person meet-ups not sponsored by ND in Tech.

-We will consider *any* harassing behavior discovered by ND in Tech representative as a matter that could affect the health of the community and take appropriate actions as listed in the Grievance Review Process.
+We will consider *any* harassing behavior discovered by an ND in Tech representative as a matter that could affect the health of the community and take appropriate actions as listed in the Grievance Review Process.

 ## Community Membership/Inclusion